The Chosen One is confronted with his ultimate destiny. The prophecy is about to be fulfilled.

-- In Rebuild of Evangelion Rei knows it's too much for Shinji, so when he leaves she reasons if she kills the Angels then he will never have to pilot again.
+- Rebuild of Evangelion: Rei knows it's too much for Shinji, so when he leaves she reasons if she kills the Angels then he will never have to pilot again.
 Of course this cues her Heroic Sacrifice.

-- An inversion of this occurs in the 13th Dragon Ball Z movie where Goku ponders to himself, "If I don't, who will?!"
+- An inversion of this occurs in Dragon Ball Z: Wrath of the Dragon, where Goku ponders to himself, "If *I* don't, who will?!"

-- In Ginga Densetsu Weed, after finally defeating Hougen, Weed was given the chance to kill the evil Great Dane.
+- Ginga Densetsu Weed: After finally defeating Hougen, Weed was given the chance to kill the evil Great Dane.
 But when Weed refuses, Gin goes forward and goes to kill Hougen, saying he will have to kill him if his son doesn't.
 Three guesses what happens next.

 - This is also used by Weed when GB backs out from saving Sasuke from a massive guard dog.

-- The Powerpuff Girls story "Sounding Off" (Cartoon Network Block Party #37) has Blossom invoking this after once too many times Bubbles and Buttercup pester her because Bubbles won't stop crying and Buttercup won't stop bellyaching.
+- The Powerpuff Girls story "Sounding Off" (Cartoon Network Block Party #37) has Blossom invoking this and taking a vow of silence after once too many times Bubbles and Buttercup pester her because Bubbles won't stop crying and Buttercup won't stop bellyaching.

 - In Robert A. Heinlein's The Puppet Masters, the hero Sam is asked to allow one of the title monsters to take control of him as an experiment.
 He refuses, and discovers that his girlfriend Mary has volunteered to do it and will be going in his place.
 He reverses himself and agrees to take part.